-Amigo and other guarantor loans are very expensive and the lender often doesn’t check properly that you will be able to manage the loan repayments without having to borrow more.
+Guarantor loans are very expensive.
+Often the lender didn’t check properly that you will be able to manage the loan repayments without having to borrow more.

-If you are not the borrower but the guarantor, read Complaining if you are a guarantor not this article, as the points you can make in a complaint are different.
+If you are not the borrower but the guarantor, read Complaining if you are a guarantor which has a different template letter to use, as the points a guarantor can make are different.

 What should the lender have checked?

-Before agreeing to lend, the lender should have checked that you would be able to make the repayments, not just for the first month that you were likely to be able to afford them for the whole length of the loan.
+Before agreeing to lend, the lender should have made sure you were likely to be able to make the repayments for the whole length of the loan.

-You should have been asked about your income and your expenses, including rent/mortgage, council tax, utilities, food, transport, clothes, your other debts and everything else you spend money on.
+You should have been asked about your income and your expenses.

 Guarantor loans are large financial commitments.
 So I would expect a lender to have asked for evidence of your income, to have checked your credit record, and to have verified your expenses.

-Some things the lender may have got wrong
+Some things a lender may have got wrong:

-- They may only have run a quick check on you because there was a guarantor.
-This isn’t right – it doesn’t matter how well off your guarantor is, the loan had to be affordable for you!
+- It doesn’t matter how well off your guarantor is, the loan had to be affordable for you!

-- You may not have mentioned some of your other debts – if what you told the lender didn’t match with your credit record, the lender should have double-checked this.
+- You may not have mentioned some debts.
+If this didn’t match your credit record, the lender should have double-checked this.

-- Was your income regular?
-If you were self-employed or had overtime that varied, the lender should have looked at this.
+- If you were self-employed or had overtime that varied, the lender should have considered at this.

-- Were there a lot of recent applications for credit or recent debt problems on your credit record?
-Guarantor loans are aimed at people with bad credit scores, but the lender should have taken account of recent problems.
+- Were there recent applications for credit or recent problems on your credit record?
+The lender should have been careful if your position was getting worse.

-These complaints are very individual.
-If you feel there was something unfair about your case and it isn’t listed here, add that into your complaint as well!
+If you feel there was something else unfair about your case, add that into your complaint as well!

 What would a “fair solution” be?

-Assuming the lender or the Ombudsman decides the loan wasn’t affordable, what happens depends if the loan has been repaid or not.
+If the lender or the Ombudsman decides the loan wasn’t affordable, this is what happens:

-The loan has been repaid, then any interest paid should be refunded to you (or to the guarantor if they had to make some of the payments).
+- The loan has been repaid, then any interest you paid should be refunded to you.

-The loan is still outstanding, then interest should be removed from the balance that is owing, so you only repay what you borrowed.
-And the lender should agree to accept an affordable monthly payment from you to pay this off, not go after the guarantor.
+- The loan is still outstanding, then interest should be removed from the balance that is owing, so you only repay what you borrowed.
+Your guarantor should be released from the loan.
+The lender should accept an affordable monthly payment from you to repay the rest.

 If you can’t afford to carry on paying and you don’t want to hurt your guarantor, this is a very difficult situation.
-I suggest you should talk to a debt adviser about all your options.
-Here making an affordability complaint isn’t going to make your position any worse, but it isn’t an immediate escape from your problem.
-If you do win the complaint that will of course help, but this could take many months as your case may have to go to the Ombudsman (see below).
+I suggest you should talk to a debt adviser about your options.

-One thing to think about is whether your guarantor also had a good reason to complain – see Complaining if you are a guarantor for details.
-If they win a complaint, they may be removed as a guarantor, which would take a lot of pressure off you.
+Think about whether your guarantor also had a good reason to complain – see Complaining if you are a guarantor for details.
+If they win a complaint, they will be removed as a guarantor, which would take a lot of pressure off you.

-It’s best to complain to the lender by email – here is a list of their email addresses.
+It’s best to complain to by email – here is a list of lender’s email addresses.